GulsahDuzgun/Javascript/13 - Object Oriented Programming/README.md

 > - _Classes are not hoisted and they are first-class citizens( we can pass them into functions and return them from functions).
 Classes are executed in strict mode. ,_
 > - _We call getter and setter properties assessor properties while the normal properties are called data properties. ,_
 > - _setters and getters in Javascript ,_
+> - _**What is static methods in Javascript?** Array.from() method or Number.parseInt() methods are static methods. from() or parseInt() method is attached to the constructors.
+We could not use the from method on an array. from() method is attached to constructor not to the prototype of the constructor so instances can not access this method.
+We also say from method is in the Array name space ,_
 >
 > #